Tynda: Climate

 Tynda has a subarctic climate (Köppen climate classification Dwc) with severely cold, rather dry winters and warm, very rainy summers.
+Due to its slightly high elevation, Tynda has a pretty high diurnal temperature variation.

 Administrative and municipal status

 Within the framework of administrative divisions, Tynda serves as the administrative center of Tyndinsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as Tynda Urban Okrug — an administrative unit with the status equal to that of the districts.
 As a municipal division, this administrative unit also has urban okrug status.